Meet the Research Team

 In 2010 Sudha came to the University of Canberra as an Associate Professor in Molecular & Cellular Biology and is also on the staff of the Centre for Research in Therapeutic Solutions (CResTS).

 Sudha has extensive experience in transcriptional biology and genomic technologies that spans both pharmaceutical and academic settings.
 The primary focus of her research group has been to unravel complex epigenetic-signatures in transcription programs in the context of the immune system, as well as to understand the deregulatory mechanisms operating in cancer settings.

 PhD candidate Robert McCuaig completed his undergraduate degree at the University of Canberra and his Honours at the University of Tasmania.
 He has always had a strong interest and passion for science and medical research and after working for Professor Rao as a Laboratory Technician, the transition to doing his PhD under Professor Rao was an easy step to take.
 His PhD initially looked at the immune system before evolving into cancer research.
 His role in the team is to use high resolution 3D imaging technology.
 This technology visualises the epigenetic regulators of cancer that the team is investigating as potential therapeutic targets in the treatment of breast cancer and other cancers.
 This technology will also be used to examine patient samples for biomarkers that have the potential to provide important information on the specific nature of the cancer a patient may have which can be used to track therapy outcomes and provide early warning for potential cancer recurrence and metastasis.

-My goal is to make a difference in the lives of patients who have aggressive cancer, everybody knowns someone who has had cancer, like breast cancer and through this work our lab is undertaking I hope to be able to contribute to making the lives of people with cancer better and to improve their quality of life and longevity.
+My goal is to make a difference in the lives of patients who have aggressive cancer.
+Everybody knows someone who has had cancer, like breast cancer, and through the work our lab is undertaking I hope to be able to contribute to making the lives of people with cancer better and to improve their quality of life and longevity.